Loading content...

 The Rufiji River is the Selous's lifeblood and its greatest attraction.
 Africa's largest river system south of the Zambezi, the Rufiji cuts through the heart of the reserve, creating a network of channels, lakes, and oxbow pools that support extraordinary concentrations of wildlife.
 The park's famous boat safaris drift silently along the Rufiji's banks, bringing visitors face-to-face with hippo families resting in the shallows, massive Nile crocodiles basking on sand bars, and herds of buffalo coming to drink.
 The experience of viewing wildlife from the water — at eye level with hippos and crocodiles — is profoundly different from any land-based safari.

-Large elephant herds move through the reserve's vast miombo woodland, and conservation efforts have stabilised and begun to reverse historical poaching declines.
 African wild dogs — Africa's most endangered large carnivore — find their stronghold in the Selous.
 The reserve's vast, lightly populated miombo woodland is ideal territory for the dogs' large pack ranges, and the Selous population of several hundred individuals is one of the most important in Africa.
+Watching a wild dog pack hunt through the woodland on a game drive, or encountering them at a kill, is one of East Africa's most electric wildlife experiences.

 The Selous's bird list exceeds 440 species, with the riverine and lacustrine habitats attracting spectacular waterbirds including African skimmer, white-backed night heron, malachite kingfisher, and palm-nut vulture.
-Walking safaris through the miombo provide a ground-level safari experience in landscapes of great character.
-The Nyerere National Park sector is accessed by charter flight from Dar es Salaam in approximately one hour, and pairs naturally with Mikumi National Park and Zanzibar.
+Walking safaris through the miombo are offered by several operators, providing a ground-level safari experience in landscapes of great character.

 June to October for dry season; July to September for peak wildlife viewing along the Rufiji River